top of page

 Our Mission

 Turner Theological Seminary (TTS) is African Methodist Episcopal in origin and affiliation and multi-denominational in spirit.
-TTS prepares men and women for ecclesial leadership in the African American tradition of theological reflection, liberation, evangelism, justice, and reconciliation that transforms a diverse community of learners into future global leaders who impact the church and the world.
+TTS prepares men and women for ecclesial leadership in the African American tradition of theological reflection, liberation, evangelism, justice, and reconciliation to transforms a diverse community of learners into future global leaders who impact the church and the world.

 Our Vision